-Mission: The IEEE Nanotechnology Council (http://sites.ieee.org/nanotech/about) is initiating its Summer School Program in 2016.
-The first Summer School will be organized along some of the themes typically covered in the call for abstracts of the yearly IEEE Nano meeting, the flagship IEEE Nanotechnology Conference.
+Call for proposals: The IEEE Nano Council is now requesting proposals for its Second Summer School which should be organized along some of the themes typically covered in the call for abstracts of the yearly IEEE Nano meeting, the flagship IEEE Nanotechnology Conference.
 These include a wide range of nanoscience and nanotechnology topics, encompassing nanofabrication; nanomanufacturing; nanomaterials; nanobiomedicine; nanoenergy; nanoplasmonics; nanoelectronics; nanosensors and nanoactuators; nanorobotics; and characterization and modeling of nanostructures and devices.

-The IEEE Summer School on Nanotechnology is geared towards senior undergraduates; graduate students; post-docs; and researchers and practitioners at the early stages of their careers who are eager to deepen and broaden their skills in nanoscience and nanotechnology.
-Attendance is expected to be in the range of 20 to 50 participants.
+The IEEE Summer School on Nanotechnology should be geared towards senior undergraduates; graduate students; post-docs; and researchers and practitioners at the early stages of their careers eager to deepen and broaden their skills in nanoscience and nanotechnology.
+Based on the success of the first Summer School, it is expected that the attendance at the school should be around 50 participants.
 The main objective is to stimulate future generations to stay abreast of these rapidly evolving fields, and to foster participation in the adventure of research that will lead to the next generation of nanopioneers.

-Dates and Length: The first IEEE Summer School on Nanotechnology will be held in the summer of 2016.
+Dates and Length: The second IEEE Summer School on Nanotechnology will be held in the summer of 2017.
 We expect the summer school to be offered every year thereafter.
 In the future, more than one summer school may be held in each year.
-The length of each summer school is expected to be from 3 days to 1 week, although longer durations may be acceptable in certain cases.
+The length of each summer school is expected to be from a minimum of 3 days to 1 week, although longer durations may be acceptable in certain cases.